m3o/dev/blog/_posts/2020-12-03-m3o-open-to-the-world.md

 Where Heroku took too much away, AWS is giving too much back.
 Especially to the developer.

-Our primary goal is to abstract away the complexity of the cloud and provide a new development model that focuses on distributed and multi-service development ontop aka microservices.
-We think to do all that you really have to be focused on the developer experience for microservices and that requires a number of primitives listed in the feature set above.
+Our primary goal is to abstract away the complexity of the cloud and provide a new development model that focuses on distributed and multi-service development on top.
+Based on our experiences we think to do all that you really have to be focused on the developer UX for microservices and that requires a number of primitives listed in the feature set above.

 Over time though we know some of those abstractions and the infrastructure components will require direct access and we want to promote the use of managed services in the various cloud providers as appropriate.
 So we'll instill a pluggable model and drop in replacements